 A laser big enough to push a 125 ton spaceship is beyond imagining at this time, but what about a 12.5 kilogram probe?
 What if it weighed only 125 grams?
 There are now proposals on the table to launch such tiny probes.
 And what if the launch beam was not visible light, but microwaves?
-The sail could consist of a mesh with holes as loose as a window screen, and still act like a mirror at those longer wavelengths, just as the door to your microwave oven does.
-This would allow the sail to be even lighter.
+The sail could consist of a mesh with holes as loose as a window screen, and still act like a mirror at those longer wavelengths, just as the perforated door liner on your microwave oven does, if the mesh conducts electricity.
+This would allow the sail to be far lighter.

 Would such a laser setup save any energy, relative to an antimatter rocket with the same size payload?
 Not much, even optimistically, and there is lots of opportunity for waste and loss, such as part of the beam inevitably spilling around the edges of the mirror.
 It could well be even more wasteful, but at least it wouldn’t have to be portable.
 And it is something we could start building foreseeably soon, if we can figure out how to make a really tiny probe capable of sending back a message we can hear.